vestuyy/object-detection/README.md

 • Layer Normalization and Residual Connections: These components help in stabilizing the learning process and allow for deeper networks by preventing the vanishing gradient problem.

-Object Detection Pipeline in Transformers
+[2] Object Detection Pipeline in Transformers
 In the context of object detection, transformers are used to process images and identify objects within them.
 The process typically involves the following steps:

-•I mage Preprocessing: The input image is preprocessed into a format suitable for the transformer model, often involving resizing and normalization.
+• Image Preprocessing: The input image is preprocessed into a format suitable for the transformer model, often involving resizing and normalization.

 • Feature Extraction: In some transformer-based models, features from the image are first extracted using a CNN.
 These features are then passed to the transformer.